 In addition to the festival, Chicago Gospel Music Festival Presents will offer free gospel concerts and events around Chicago throughout the year.
 On Wednesday, April 12, artists and industry participants are invited to attend the ChicagoMade Music Collective: Gospel Music Edition.
 A special gospel music version of the City of Chicago’s music industry networking series featuring performances by EJ Jackson and Delagraentiss.
 The event is being held at the Salvation Army Harbor Light Center (825 N. Christiana St.), 6:30-8:30pm.

-Fans and artists are invited to get Up Close & Personal Preview Concert and Conversation Wednesday, May 4, at 6:30pm at the Chicago Cultural Center.
-In a conversation moderated by Fake Shore Drive’s Andrew Barber, Catherine Brewton, BMI vice president, writer and publisher relations; Lecrae, GRAMMY® Award-winning hip hop artist; and Jonathan McReynolds GRAMMY® Award-nominated “future of gospel music” artist, will discuss their dynamic careers and answer audience questions.
+Fans and artists are invited to get Up Close & Personal at a Preview Concert and Conversation Thursday, May 4, at 6:30pm at the Chicago Cultural Center.
+In a conversation moderated by GRAMMY® Award-nominated and “future of gospel music” artist, Jonathan McReynolds with Catherine Brewton, BMI vice president, writer and publisher relations; and Ledisi, GRAMMY® Award-nominated R&B and jazz recording artist.
+They will discuss their dynamic careers and answer audience questions.
 The event, presented in partnership with The Recording Academy® Chicago Chapter, will also feature performances by Iliani Morales and R&R featuring Russ and Roe.

 The Millennium Park Summer Music Series on Thursday, August 17, 6:30pm will feature gospel music as part of the popular free concerts at Jay Pritzker Pavilion.
 Joshua Nelson, the Prince of Kosher Gospel, will bring people and cultures together in joyous song with his combination of Jewish liturgical lyrics and Gospel music.
 Chicago gospel music artist, Tone Ross & Inspired will kick-off the evening’s performances.